Ariane Sherine: Career

 In 2016, Sherine went back to the stand-up circuit.
 Her song Love Song for Jeremy Corbyn was featured in the London Evening Standard.
 Her weekly email Adventures of a Stand-Up Comic was serialised on the UK's leading comedy website, Chortle.

-In October 2018, Sherine featured on the front cover of The Times as she was interviewed for T2 about her book on therapy, Talk Yourself Better, which was published by Hachette and featured interviews with celebrities including Stephen Fry, Charlie Brooker David Baddiel and Dolly Alderton.
+In October 2018, Sherine featured on the front cover of The Times as she was interviewed for T2 about her book on therapy, Talk Yourself Better, which was published by Hachette and featured interviews with celebrities including Stephen Fry, Charlie Brooker, David Baddiel and Dolly Alderton.

 In April 2019, it was revealed that Sherine had signed a two-book deal for two more self-help titles with Hachette, How to Live to 100 and Happier, both co-writes with David Conrad, a consultant in public health.

 In July 2020, Sherine announced her intention to become a pop star called Ariane X, and release her debut album at the end of 2021.

 How to Live to 100 was published on 1 October 2020 and featured Sherine interviewing celebrities such as Richard Osman, Derren Brown, Jeremy Vine, Charlie Brooker, Lou Sanders, Jon Holmes, Josie Long, Robin Ince, Robert Llewellyn, Yomi Adegoke, Bec Hill and more on topics related to health and longevity.

 In late June 2021, Sherine published a new podcast, Love Sex Intelligence, where she chats candidly and humorously with guests about love, sex, dating, romance and relationships.

-Her debut novel Shitcom was published in July 2021.
+Her debut novel Shitcom, which she had written almost 20 years earlier, was self-published almost unedited using Amazon's self-publication service in July 2021.
 Sherine was interviewed about the book by British Comedy Guide.

 In April 2022, Sherine became editor of interiors website These Three Rooms.

+In 2024, Sherine released her debut album Better under the artist name Ariane X.